GREYWATER HARVESTING SYSTEMS FROM WATER HARVESTING SOLUTIONS

 Harvesting greywater is a relatively new practice in commercial and institutional buildings, and carries many system and regulatory implications not associated with rainwater or condensate harvesting.
 Unlike other renewable water sources, greywater normally contains biological and chemical contaminants that can quickly turn the water to septic “black water”, resulting in unpleasant odors, colors and health hazards if not treated correctly.

-Water Harvesting Solutions utilizes a number of leading-edge filtration, sterilization and monitoring steps to bring the water to near-potable quality that is able to eliminate any health and esthetic concerns while meeting the regulatory requirements of most communities.
-Our GW Series of processing skids is patent pending and currently being certified under the new National Sanitation Foundation 350 Standard for commercial graywater processing systems.
-Learn more about NSF-350 Certification here.
+Water Harvesting Solutions utilizes a number of leading-edge filtration, sanitation and monitoring steps to bring the water to near-potable quality, eliminating health and aesthetic concerns while meeting the regulatory requirements of most communities.
+Our GW-Series of processing systems and filtration skids have been field tested and are compliant with the National Sanitation Foundation NSF/ANSI-350 Standard for commercial graywater processing systems.
+Learn more about NSF/ANSI-350 Certification here.

 It is important to note that the term “greywater” refers to untreated water from showers and sinks.
 Once the greywater has been filtered and sanitized – its classification changes from “greywater” to “on site treated non-potable water” and it is then safe to store and utilize for many purposes.
 You can see examples of installed greywater systems that we designed and built on our Projects Page.

-Greywater is routed from showers, baths and sinks through a plumbing system that is separate from toilets and urinals – which produce black water.
+Greywater is collected from showers, baths and sinks through a plumbing system that is separate from toilets and urinals – which produce “black water”.
 Greywater should be treated almost immediately to stabilize it and prevent it from going septic.
 Untreated greywater should never be stored more than a few hours.

-The first filtration step is designed to quickly remove the larger particulates inherent in shower and sink discharges.
-This is accomplished with a settling tank or with a large mesh screen or bag filter.
+The first filtration step is designed to quickly stop biological activity and remove the larger particulates inherent in shower and sink discharges.
+This is accomplished in a settling tank stage, where chlorine or another oxidizing agent is added to immediately begin reducing bacteria in the greywater.
+After a set contact and settling time, the treated greywater is pumped through the GW-Series filtration skid.

-For commercial systems, the next filtration stage uses a multi-media filter that removes all particulates greater than 5 microns in size.
+For commercial systems, the next filtration stage uses a self-cleaning disk filter that can effectively handle hair and other greywater solids.
+Particulates greater than 80 microns in size are removed and sent to the sewer system.
+The next stage uses a multi-media filter that removes all particulates greater than 5 microns in size.
 The filter minimizes maintenance by automatically going through a backwash step that flushes debris to the sewer system and the resets the multiple levels of filtration media.
+Activated charcoal is the final filtration step, “polishing” the water to make it crystal clear and free of any odors.
+Treated water is then ready for reuse and stored in the Processed Water Holding Tank (PWHT) awaiting pressurization to flush toilets, irrigate landscaping or support evaporative cooling systems.

 It is necessary to sterilize the water to keep algae, viruses, bacteria and other organic contaminants from forming in the storage tanks.
 There are several technologies available for this purpose.

-Chlorination.
 Because of the higher contaminants inherent in greywater, residual sterilization capacity is valuable in keeping the entire system clean.
-Chlorine sterilization is the most common method to achieve this.
-For Wahaso projects, we prefer chlorination using calcium hypochlorite in the form of solid briquettes.
-The chemical is similar to that used in a municipal water treatment systems but is in a form that is safer and easier for building maintenance staff to handle.
+Chlorine sanitation is the most common method to achieve this.
+Depending on the type of system, we will recommend chlorination delivered to the system in 50-gallon drums by a local chemical supplier.
+The chemical is similar to that used in a municipal water treatment systems.

 Some greywater systems use ultraviolet sterilizers that expose the water to a specific wavelength of UV light that destroys the DNA of organisms present and keeps the water sterile.
 Sizing of the UV system is critical to maintain sufficient exposure rates to keep the water sterile.
 The advantages of UV sterilization are that it uses no chemicals to kill pathogens, requires minimal maintenance and is significantly less expensive than chlorination systems.
 It’s biggest disadvantage is that the UV light can only kill pathogens that are directly exposed to the tubes – and there is no residual killing capability like chlorine.
-That can lead to fouling of filters and growth of bacteria in other parts of the system.
+If the water is cloudy, as is common in untreated greywater, U.V. is ineffective as a sanitizer.

 Storage of the treated greywater is determined by the demand and uses for the water, available greywater volume and turnover frequency, and space to locate the tanks.
 For more information on the options for storing rainwater and greywater, see our Water Storage page.